-Indirect Costs - The UF does not fund overhead or indirect costs such as accounting, University space, clerical support, or legal.
+Indirect Costs - The IDIGC does not fund overhead or indirect costs such as accounting, University space, clerical support, or legal.

-College/Division/Department Contribution - To gauge the feasibility of a proposed project-whether or not its goals can be accomplished-the UF requires information about additional funding, including any University contribution that has been committed to the project.
+College/Division/Department Contribution - To gauge the feasibility of a proposed project-whether or not its goals can be accomplished-the IDIGC requires information about additional funding, including any University contribution that has been committed to the project.
 University matching funds are not required and do not affect selection.
 Within the Budget Itemization section, please list only specific dollar amounts, if any, pledged to the particular project by the University or from other sources.
-It is assumed that in-kind support (e.g., some clerical support, copying, etc.) will be provided in many cases; in-kind support may be mentioned within the Budget Itemization section or Narrative.
+It is assumed that in-kind support (e.g., some clerical support, copying, etc.) will be provided in many cases; in-kind support may be mentioned within the Budget Narrative, but estimates of the monetary value of this support should not be included in the Budget Itemization section or Narrative.